 Hi, I'm Abel.

-I’m a social scientist doing work that figures out how people behave, why they do it, and how to change it.
-Check out my sample projects to get a sense of what this looks like.
+I’m a social scientist figuring out how people interact with new things and new ideas.
+Check out my sample projects to get a sense of what this looks like across a variety of quant and qual methods.

-As a co-founder of XandY I help organizations build custom research studies to find out why people do what they do.
-Once we get that data, I help design and test strategies that make them more successful.
+As a co-founder of XandY I lead custom research studies to help clients find out why their users and target audiences do what they do (and how to change it).
+Using that data, I then design actionable strategies that make them more successful.
+Clients include billion-dollar companies, global nonprofits, and AI startups.

-As a prof at U of Cincy I publish scientific research on social psychology, behavioral science, and strategic communication.
-I also lead teams of researchers and teach courses on research methods and communication strategy.
+During my time as a scientist and professor, I published research on social psychology, behavioral science, public opinion, and communication strategy.
+I also led teams of junior researchers and taught courses on research methods, science communication, and data storytelling.

-Before my career as researcher, I was an aspiring pro beach volleyball player.
+Before my career as researcher, I was trying to make it on the professional beach volleyball tour (highest ranking #54).

 Sample Projects